How to increase hotel revenue in 2023 [15 Clever ways]

 Make sure your hotel website and booking engine are both desktop- and mobile-friendly.

-10. Get your whole team on board to create and promote upsell offers and add-on services
+12. Get your whole team on board to create and promote upsell offers

 Reward programmes for guest-facing staff are a great way to motivate your team to offer upsells to your guests.
 Such initiatives work well at reception, in restaurants and at the spa.